Andy Robustelli: Professional career

-Administrator
+Executive career

 Robustelli returned to the Giants when he was appointed as its director of operations on December 17, 1973.
-He took over responsibility for most of the Giants' football matters.
+He took over day-to-day control of the Giants, including most football matters.
 Owner Wellington Mara had been making the team's football decisions himself since joining the Giants organization in the 1930s, and retained control over on-field matters even after the death of his older brother Jack in 1965 made him principal owner of the team.
 However, he had finally been prevailed upon to give up some of his authority.
-For all intents and purposes, Robustelli was the team's first general manager.
+Although Mara retained the final say on football decisions, for all intents and purposes, Robustelli was the team's first general manager.

 He took over a team whose 2–11–1 record the previous season was the worst in the National Football Conference (NFC).
 The Giants had to play home games at the Yale Bowl in 1974 and Shea Stadium in 1975 before they were finally able to move into Giants Stadium in 1976.

 The Giants never had a winning record during Robustelli's five years in the front office.
 Their best finish during that span was 6–10–0 in 1978, a season which included a 19–17 debacle to the Philadelphia Eagles on November 19 which ended with what is known to Giants fans as simply "Miracle at the Meadowlands."
 Robustelli announced his resignation as director of operations in conjunction with the Giants' dismissal of head coach John McVay on December 18, 1978, one day after the regular season finale.
 He had decided one year prior that the 1978 season would be his last with the ballclub.
 He was succeeded by George Young 58 days later on February 14, 1979.

-Post-football career
+Later years

 After his retirement as an active player, Robustelli spent one year (1965) as a color analyst for NBC's coverage of the American Football League.
-That same year he purchased Stamford-based Westheim Travel and renamed it Robustelli Travel Services, Inc. Specializing in corporate travel management, it grew into Robustelli World Travel by the time it was sold to Hogg Robinson Group in 2006.
+That same year, he purchased Stamford-based Westheim Travel and renamed it Robustelli Travel Services, Inc. Specializing in corporate travel management, it grew into Robustelli World Travel by the time it was sold to Hogg Robinson Group in 2006.

-He also founded National Professional Athletes (NPA), a sports marketing business which arranged appearances by sports celebrities at corporate functions, and International Equities, which evolved into Robustelli Merchandise Services.
+Robustelli also founded National Professional Athletes (NPA), a sports marketing business which arranged appearances by sports celebrities at corporate functions, and International Equities, which evolved into Robustelli Merchandise Services.
 The latter eventually became the foundation for Robustelli Corporate Services.

-Death

-Robustelli died on May 31, 2011, from complications following a gallbladder surgery.

-Awards and honors

-Robustelli is a member of both the Pro Football Hall of Fame and the National Italian American Sports Hall of Fame.
-He was named Walter Camp Man of the Year in 1988.
+Robustelli was named Walter Camp Man of the Year in 1988.
+He is an inductee of both the Pro Football Hall of Fame (class of 1971) and the National Italian American Sports Hall of Fame.

+Robustelli died on May 31, 2011, from complications following surgery to remove a kidney stone.